 One of the first steps you take should be to thoroughly clean the vehicle with a quality interior detailing product.
 Remove all trash, as even candy wrappers and old drink cups can have plenty of molecules of food for ants to enjoy.
 For this reason it’s not a good idea to keep a trash bag in the car.
 At the very least, regularly empty it completely.

 Then vacuum the car completely, including all crevices.
-This is to remove any crumbs and as many ants that you can.
+This is to remove any crumbs and as many ants as you can.
 Use a vacuum with multiple attachments to do the best job, and don’t forget to lift up whatever mats and carpets that you can to try to reach every surface (including the trunk).

 Check all surfaces for spilled drinks that may have dried.
 Spilled lattes, sports drinks, or juice cups all leave behind sugary residue that ants love.
 For this reason it’s wise to keep a container of baby wipes in the vehicle to promptly wipe up spilled drinks.